August 23rd, 2022

-If you think your name should be on the list and is not, call us at 530-787-3187 or send an email
+If you think your name should be on the list and is not, send an email

 Check your name off of each separate list when you pick up your produce, so the drop host knows who forgot their box and can give you a call.